 I was reminded of this when I got involved in a set of internal discussions (in preparation for a forthcoming client training course) about the relationship between Backcasting (a common technique in the Foresight community) and our own Future Backwards which is from time to time thought of as a variation of Backcasting.
-For those not familiar with this field Backcasting is a well documented method by which a desired future state is 'visioned' and then the steps to attain that future are defined.
-The European Commission's online foresight guide says this:
+For those not familiar with this field Backcasting is a well-documented method by which a desired future state is ‘visioned’ and then the steps to attain that future is defined.
+The European Commission’s online foresight guide says this:

 The method is used in situations where there is a normative objective and fundamentally uncertain future events that influence these objectives.
 The knowledge about the system conditions and the underlying social dynamics can also have a powerful impact on the environment, but are unpredictable.
 The need for participation of stakeholders is strong and the future vision can not be realised by a hierarchical approach, or limited stakeholders.
 The desired future cannot be achieved by simple extrapolation from the present arrangements, but need a fundamental different approach of fulfilling the social need.

-Its over two decades old now and originally developed as a contrasting method to forecasting.
+It’s over two decades old now and originally developed as a contrasting method to forecasting.
 Instead of extrapolating from the present we envision the future and find ways to achieve it.
-To my way of thinking its part of a body of systems thinking (systems dynamics technically) which have grown over the past few decades which focus on this type of approach: define the future, then close the gap.
-Of recent years I have increasingly contrasted this with complexity approaches which seek to accurately describe the current state of affairs, determine what can be changed, the dispositions of the system to evolve in certain directions and not in others.
+To my way of thinking it’s part of a body of systems thinking (systems dynamics technically) which have grown over the past few decades which focuses on this type of approach: define the future, then close the gap.
+In recent years I have increasingly contrasted this with complexity approaches which seek to accurately describe the current state of affairs, determine what can be changed, the dispositions of the system to evolve in certain directions and not in others.
 Under this concept, while we may have an overall and general sense of where would like to be, the pathway is experimental, evolutionary and we may well end up somewhere else which is both more desirable and more sustainable.

 So that really means we have three approaches:

 So back to my fishing metaphor.
-The fly fisher has a sense of where the fish would be, but is engaged in a complex game place the fly in such a way and a manner as to get said fish to move in order that it may be caught.
+The fly fisher has a sense of where the fish would be but is engaged in a complex game place the fly in such a way and a manner as to get said fish to move in order that it may be caught.
 To do so they use expert knowledge and exploratory experiments while exhibiting much patience.
 The approach I am going to outline in a series of posts follows that path and acknowledges that we are often (as in the picture) carrying out this activity in the dark.
 It will end with a typology of foresight methods